gregpalmr/alluxio-ray-fsspec-example/README.md

 #
 # Install Alluxio Enterprise
 #
-# NOTE: You must first download the Alluxi Enterprise tar.gz file
+# NOTE: You must first download the Alluxio Enterprise tar.gz file
 #       and place it in the ./local-files directory

 # Create an alluxio user (to run the Alluxio daemons)